Have you every felt completely numb. So overwhelmed and yet somehow frozen in place, unable to process what’s happening?

 You deserve to foster soothing habits that de-stress you, feel-good activities that support your well-being. or just the little things that make you happy.

-I know that the idea of making the time for self care can be a little overwhelming… It can seem impossible to make time in your busy schedule for you.
+I know that the idea of making the time for self-care can be a little overwhelming… It can seem impossible to make time in your busy schedule for you.
+But, the coolest part, making a little time to relax and unwind actually makes you more creative and productive!
+Your work truly benefits when you step away and decompress for a hot minute.

 And remember – Sometimes the best self-care is allowing yourself to rest and do nothing.
 Self-care should never stress you out, so don’t be hard on yourself if you’re having a particularly busy day and can’t make everything happen.
 Your routine should be flexible to your changing needs.